 Informative Reference.
 AMTSO Guidelines for Testing Protection Against Targeted Attacks.
 For the purpose of the test to be clear and valid, it is necessary to define both the types(s) of solutions being tested, and the type(s) of threats those solutions will be tested against.

-The specific date of the test, or a range of dates of the test, which shall commence no later than one (1) year from the date of the Test Plan.
+The Commencement Date of the test, or a range of dates of the test, which shall commence no later than two (2) months from the date of the Test Plan.

-A reasonably approximated schedule for the test.
+If the Tester requires Vendor action such as product submission and dispute resolution, the Tester shall provide a reasonably approximated schedule with key dates for such action.

+If the Tester wishes to ensure that they have the latest build of a product or solution, they may provide a submission date for participation.
+Otherwise, Testers may download the latest build from the Vendor’s public website at the beginning of the test.

+The Tester shall provide all participants with an equal amount of business days to take action, taking into account recognized national holidays.

 A clear definition of the test environment which shall include:

 A statement of representation approximating the test environment;

-A statement of methodology, for example, [standard vs. experimentation]
+A statement of methodology

-Normative Reference: AMTSO Best Practices for Dynamic Testing: A testing environment includes the operating system of a machine, whether it is a real or virtual machine, the network connectivity, how the malware is launched, etc.
+Normative Reference: AMTSO Fundamental Principles of Testing: Principle 6: Testing methodology must be consistent with the testing purpose.

 A statement of intention of the products and/or solutions to include in the test, including versions, configuration, and whether the whole or a part of the product/solutions will be tested.